-- 2. Now prepare the sketch and configuration for the upload over a serial port. - · Start Arduino IDE and load sketch BasicOTA.ino available under File > Examples > ArduinoOTA include <arduino07A.h> serial.begin(115200);
+- 2. Now prepare the sketch and configuration for the upload over a serial port. - Start Arduino IDE and load sketch BasicOTA.ino available under File > Examples > ArduinoOTA

+Serial.begin(115200);

 • Update SSID and password in the sketch, so the module can join your Wi-Fi network